bakiguher/Google-Data-Analytics-Case-Study/README.md

 Checked for duplicates, there was none.
 In total there are: 5595064 rows Then .csv file is uploaded to kaggle.

 3-PROCESS

-...combined_csv.csv file uploaded to [www.kaggle.com](https://www.kaggle.com/bakiguher/google-data-analytics-certificate-course-capstone)
+combined_csv.csv file uploaded to [www.kaggle.com](https://www.kaggle.com/bakiguher/google-data-analytics-certificate-course-capstone)
+processing phase done in kaggle notebook.
+A copy of notebook file: [google-data-analytics-certificate-course-capstone.ipynb](google-data-analytics-certificate-course-capstone.ipynb)